OpenDSA/OpenDSA/RST/source/Shellsort.rst

 Shellsort's final pass will always use an increment of 1, which means a "regular" Insertion Sort of all elements.
+But the list is far closer to sorted than it was at the start, so this final call to Insertion Sort runs far faster than if we had run Insertion Sort on the original array.

 .. raw:: html